Quasar Radiative Feedback May Suppress Galaxy Growth on Intergalactic Scales at $z = 6.3$: Interpretation and Implications

-The J1148$+$5251 field shows no excess in $\log_{10}(L_{5008}/L_{1500})$ at fixed $\Gamma_{\mathrm{qso}}$, suggesting that even less luminous quasars may induce detectable radiative suppression when $\Gamma_{\mathrm{qso}} / \Gamma_{\mathrm{bg}} \gtrsim 10^3$.
-This implies that radiative feedback may be more widespread than previously appreciated, particularly in environments of moderately luminous quasars toward the end of reionization.
+The J1148$+$5251 field shows a qualitatively similar but weaker trend, with $\log_{10}(L_{5008}/L_{1500})$ values that scatter both above and below the J0100 relation.
+This larger scatter likely reflects a combination of smaller sample size and lower quasar luminosity.
+Nonetheless, the data remain consistent with mild radiative suppression when $\Gamma_{\mathrm{qso}} / \Gamma_{\mathrm{bg}} \gtrsim 10^3$, suggesting that such effects may extend to moderately luminous quasars near the end of reionization rather than being uniformly strong.
 Additional evidence comes from the absence of bright [O\,\textsc{iii}] emitters near other luminous quasars in EIGER, particularly J1030$+$0524 and J159$-$02.
-These fields show a deficit of [O\,\textsc{iii}] sources within scaled distances $\Delta r' \lesssim 10$ cMpc, where suppression would be expected if strong feedback were present.
-This could reflect real feedback-induced suppression or a detection bias due to galaxies becoming too faint in [O\,\textsc{iii}] (i.e., $\log_{10}(L_{5008}) < 41.6$) to be identified in current observations \citep[see, e.g.,][]{stone_z708_2025}, possibly due to older stellar populations or low specific star formation rates.
-Regardless, the effect appears consistent across multiple sightlines.
+These fields show a deficit of [O\,\textsc{iii}] sources within scaled distances $\Delta r' \lesssim 7$\,cMpc, where suppression would be expected if strong feedback were present.
+This could reflect either genuine feedback-induced suppression or a detection bias due to galaxies becoming too faint in [O\,\textsc{iii}] (i.e., $\log_{10}(L_{5008}) < 41.6$) to be identified in current observations \citep[see, e.g.,][]{stone_z708_2025}, possibly due to older stellar populations or low specific star formation rates.
+In either case, the overall pattern across multiple sightlines is consistent with a widespread but variable form of radiative influence.